mikechambers/digest/README.md

 Specifically, it:

-* Creates a local archive of the weekly edition
+* Creates a local archive of the weekly magazine / edition
-* Provides an optimized reading experience
+* Provides a optimized reading experience
+* Support for core article content, images and audio
-* Easy navigation between sections and articles
+* Easily navigate between sections and articles
 * Ability to read offline
+* Reading is HTML based, so you can choose your reading client
-* Ability to easy jump to articles on Economist website
+* Quickly jump to source articles on The Economist website
-* Ability to listen to edition as a podcast, online or off
+* Generates an RSS feed for audio content that can be used to listen to weekly edition as a podcast in your favorite podcast client
+* Ability to sync and listen to the audio podcast offline
+* Support for article summaries via LLMs and Ollama

 The project was built to work around performance issues and limitation of the Economist website and mobile application.